sam0delkin/intellij-psa/README.md

 ```
 </details>

-And in case of your PSA script will return the value and then you can paste it to any place of your code.
+And in case of your PSA script will return the value, and then you can paste it to any place of your code.
 For example, it's useful with `Generate Pattern Model` action, so.
 You run this action, copy result into some tmp JSON
 file, remove everything not need, then run your own action to convert it into PHP array and Voilà:
 ![convert_json_to_php_array](doc/images/convert_json_to_php_array.png)